 Mrs. Gustin received the honor of Williams Elementary Teacher of the Year for the 2011-2012 school year.
 That April, she also received recognition as Magnolia ISD Elementary Teacher of the Year.
 The following October, she was recognized as a finalist for Region 6 Elementary Teacher of the Year.
 The following spring, Mrs. Gustin became a Discovery Education Network Star Teacher, and during the summer of 2013 she was featured as number 45 on the Teacher Certification Degrees website's Top 50 Early Childhood Educators on Twitter.
 In 2016, she moved up five positions on the chart and was ranked number 40.
-In May of 2017, Mrs. Gustin was honored to be named Tomball VFW Post 2425 Elementary Teacher of the Year.
+In May of 2017, Mrs. Gustin was honored to be named Tomball VFW Post 2425 Elementary Teacher of the Year in recognition of her work as Co-founder and sponsor of MISD's Flags For Our Heroes event.

-This school year, Mrs. Gustin is honored to be able to continue to serve as the Elementary Advanced Academics Teacher for Magnolia Elementary and Williams Elementary and is so excited to be able to work with Project Reach and GT students from both campuses.
+This school year, Mrs. Gustin is honored to be able to continue serving as the Elementary Advanced Academics Teacher for Magnolia Elementary and Williams Elementary and is so excited to be able to work with Project Reach and GT students from both campuses.
 Mrs. Gustin has an unquenchable thirst for knowledge, and it is that love for learning that she strives to bring to her students every day.
 She believes in working tirelessly to insure that every child reaches their maximum potential, and will do whatever it takes to make that happen!